jasongrimes/fretboardfoundation/_chapters/020-chords/010-harmony-intro.md

 sharp (#) and flat (b) symbols that indicate a semitone above (#) or below (b) a given note from the musical alphabet.

 For example,
-F# describes the note between F and G, a semitone above F and a semitone below G.
+F# describes the pitch between F and G, a semitone above F and a semitone below G.

-The note Gb *also* describes the note between F and G.
+The note name Gb *also* describes the pitch between F and G.
-F# and Gb describe the same note, so they are called "enharmonic" symbols for one other.
+F# and Gb describe the same pitch, so they are called "enharmonic" symbols for that pitch.

-The purpose of allowing two different letter names to refer to the same note is so that each of the twelve different keys can have exactly one of each letter from the musical alphabet.
-Every diatonic key consists of the notes `A-B-C-D-E-F-G`, with some different combination of sharps or flats.
+The purpose of allowing the same pitch to be described by two different letters is so that every key can have seven notes with exactly one of each letter from the musical alphabet, `A-B-C-D-E-F-G`, with some different combination of sharps or flats.

 ### Notes in each key